 You’re teaching virtually.
 Using both synchronous or asynchronous (are you sick of those words yet?), there are proven instructional strategies and best practices to take into consideration while planning.
 Keeping students engaged in an online environment has it’s challenges.
-Here’s some ideas to help:
+Here are 10 ways to keep students engaged online:

 Whether it’s a pre-recorded video lesson or you are teaching live on Zoom, Meets ect., keeping your direct instruction concise is key.
 A good rule of thumb is taking the student’s age x 2 = how many minutes they can sustain attention.
 Now, obviously, this varies and some students might not be able to focus for that long.
 But, in general, keeping lessons short and to the point will benefit all learners.